 Psoriatic arthritis: A form of arthritis that affects the joints and skin (psoriasis).
 This causes your fingers to swell.
 Joint pain and morning joint stiffness are often reported by those diagnosed with psoriatic arthritis.

-Symptoms of Hand and Wrist Arthritis
+Symptoms of Hand Wrist Arthritis

 - A burning sensation